We claim the following innovations

-This page provides supplementary materials to the paper entitled "The Loewner framework for parametric systems: taming the curse of dimensionality", by A.C.
+This page provides supplementary materials to the paper entitled "On the Loewner framework, the Kolmogorov superposition theorem, and the curse of dimensionality", by A.C.
 Antoulas, I-V. Gosea and C. Poussot-Vassal (available as arXiv).

 We provide additional (regularly updated) numerical benches and results, grounded on the above contribution.
 Next, we treat problems of three different nature: